 Stockholm Ghost Walk

-Though I’m not sure how true some of the war, murder, and so-called ghost stories were, our tour guide was very entertaining, and he took us through parts of Gamla Stan we had not yet seen!
-This tour was not included or discounted with our Stockholm Cards, but it was worth the extra money.
+On this tour, we learned about Stockholm’s war, murder, and ghost histories.
+Our tour guide was very entertaining, and he took us through parts of Gamla Stan we had not yet seen!

 After the tour, we stumbled upon a delicious gem: Slingerbulten.